michel1991/ocp-java-11/accessibility/README.md

 Option D allows us to write the equals() methods between two objects that compare private attributes of the class.
 Option B is false.
 Package-private attributes are visible only if the two classes are in the same package, regardless of whether one extends the other.

+### Assume there is a class Bouncer with a protected variable.
+Methods in which class can access this variable?
+*  A. Any subclass of Bouncer or any class in the same package as Bouncer
+*  B. Any superclass of Bouncer
+*  C. Only subclasses of Bouncer
+*  D. Only classes in the same package as Bouncer
+*  E. None of the above

+The protected modifier allows access by any subclass or class that is in the same package;
+therefore, option A is the correct answer.